NiubiGeGe/tournament/README.md

 ```

 ## Features:

+  * The code includes 9 differenct test case.
-  This is a simple swiss pairing python application.
+  * This is a simple swiss pairing python application.
 It makes matches based on
     the ranking of individual player.
 This version supports draw game.